pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the general tab, showing the following options: Name, Short form, Imprint URL, Contact address, Info text.
 Not pictured: 'Allow creating a new team during event creation' option, 'Save' button](../../assets/screens/organizer/general-settings.png)

 The fields for "Name" and "Short form" are already filled out.
-The short form cannot be changed because it is the organizer's unique identifier.
+It is not possible to change the short form since it is the organizer's unique identifier.

 If you are operating from Germany, it is recommended that you enter the URL to your website's imprint in the "Imprint URL" field.